 RSS Post Importer

-The RSS Post Importer plugin lets you curate, syndicate, import, merge and display full text feeds on your WordPress website or blog.
+RSS Post Importer lets you import, syndicate, curate, merge and display full text feeds on your WordPress blog.

-The plugin fetches an RSS feed and publishes the full article content of each feed item as a separate post.
+The plugin fetches an RSS feed and publishes the full content of every item in the feed as a standalone post.

 For more details, go here: